ManuelaAndreaBeyer/StressResilienceinBrainNetworks/preliminary_analysis_plan.md

 # TODO update this after Latex decluttering!

-For me, the brain is a network and I would love to analyze the constructed netorks alike.

 Usage:
 This as a workflow to analyze different graph-like neural networks that use recurrence, ei balance and neuromodulation to make the networks "biologically meaningful".

+---

+For me, the brain is a network and I would love to analyze the constructed netorks alike

+The long-term goal is to investigate whether biologically inspired network architectures can provide mechanistic insights into stress resilience and adaptive network dynamics.
+My particular interest is in comparing different network architecture and network metrics and how they change under acute vs chronic stress.
+I am also interested in detecting transitions, that already came up in implementation and I would welcome the chance to discuss very preliminary findings.

 ---